notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 It seems like a fairly straight forward time series data collection exercise, but there needs to be some sense of context.
 It's not really useful if there is a person, in a place, at a time, if we know nothing about the context.
 My guess is that we'd need some kind of 3d representation of the space, more detail is better[^12].
 It would need recorded weather data and surrounding buildings for context.
 It may even need things like national mood to explain things working at different scales.

 Here are some example scenarios for queries.
 These are just some ideas I had when I was having breakfast, there are _many_ more and not all of these will be useful.
+All of them have methodological problems, they are more of a thought experiment than a suggestion.

 1. Do office partition heights cause a sex bias?

+    Taller people can see over higher obstructions.
+Does this mean that some office furniture advantages taller people?
+As men tend to be taller, this disadvantage would fall disproportionally onto women?
+I'm not sure why this was the first thing that came to mind.
+This would need height, sex, movement data, some other factor to stand in for success, and at least two locations that had different furniture.

-2. Do email, physical, IM etc. social networks correlate with eah other?
+2. Do email, physical, IM etc. social networks correlate with each other?

+    Do people use different ways of communicating with different people?
+This seems intuitively true, but how?
+This would need access to the networks made by the communication platforms, and some people data to compare it to.

 3. Do certain members of an organisation act as movement attractors/repellors?
 Is that correlated with anything else?

+    Do some people get pestered more than others?
+Will others cause people to alter their path through a space to avoid them?
+You could think of this as a prom queen and a teacher whose class deadline is approaching.
+You'd  only need movement data.
+This may need to access quite granular data as you'd need to know if a single person was bending paths (rather than a class of people).

 4. How late do meetings start and end?

+    Meetings have a cost and generate a value (ideally).
+My guess is that their value is only realised once certain people are in the room.
+The shoulder of the meeting are a loss of productivity.
+Movement data would let us know how much is lost.

 5. Can movement patterns be generalised across spaces?

+If we train some kind of simulation on movement data, does that generalise to a different space?
+E.g. if a company moves, can we use their previous data to predict movement patterns in the new space?
+(That's a good way of controlling most other factors.)

 6. Do designers' intuitions about _bump spaces_ match reality?

+People run into each other and have impromptu meetings.
+Artificially encouraging this is a big selling point in many office designs.
+Do people _bump_ where they are expected to?

 7. What are occupancy percentages really?
 How does that vary?
 By sector?
 Role?

+Occupancy percentages are usually given as a single figure for the whole space. (e.g. 45%) but that varies across teams, across the space itself, across time of day and year etc. Can this be expressed in a more nuanced way?

 8. If we classify people based solely on movement behaviour?
 Does that match any other classification?

+If we use an automatic classifier to segment a group of people just looking at their movement data, do those groups line up with any groups we already understand?
+Maybe we can say that "Men walk more than women" but maybe that is meaningless and there is a new way of dividing a population[^20].

 9. If we can identify successful teams, does anything we measure correlate with that?
 10. How do movement patterns change?
 What influences that?
 11. What percentage of movement is universal and what is [org, sector, gender, geography, etc.] specific?